jstolpe/node_websocket_server/README.md

 # node_websocket_server

 This repo contains files needed to run a node websocket server.
-The node websocket server runs in the background on a server listening for and handling any traffic trying to connect to it on the port specified.
+The node websocket server runs in the background on a web server listening for and handling any traffic trying to connect to the node websocket server on the port specified.

 See the howto/ folder for further instructions on setting up and running the node websocket server.